Asimawad/Reinforcement-Learning-Cartpole-DQN/README.md

 Episodes where the agent balanced the pole for 500 time steps demonstrated the learned policy’s effectiveness.

-**Figure 2**: Visualization of the agent’s actions during evaluation episodes.
+**Video 2**: Visualization of the agent’s actions during evaluation episodes.

 - [Episode 792 Evaluation Video](visuals/policy.mp4)